reekol/nk-free-lab/infrastructure/README.md

 - Redis ( Centralised user sessions cache storage )

 ### 1) Openvpn.
-Based on Debian image.
+- Based on Debian image.
-The entyre infrastructure sits inside of private network.
+- The entire infrastructure sits inside a private network.
-All of the other services can beaccessed only from inside of it.
+- All of the other services can be accessed only from inside it.
-Connected to LDAP (FreeIPA), allows users from  _employee_vpn  group to login.
+- Connected to LDAP (FreeIPA), allows users from _employee_vpn group to login.

 ```
 Network segmentation based on user roles (configured in a docker-compose.yml)